jvgomez/fast_methods/README.md

 ===========================
 Known issues:

-- In points with occupancy false (obstacles) grid values will be NaN if the map is loaded with the MapLoader class.
-It appears the values are not correctly initialized.

 - There is not reset in the grid values if the same grid is used in Fast Marching Methods twice.
 Be aware of this, it can lead to wrong FMM results.